Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 \subsubsection{Statistical Analysis of Performance Differences}

 To rigorously test the stability of the observed performance, we conducted a multi-faceted statistical analysis.
 First, to move beyond simple mean scores, we estimated the uncertainty of each model's performance using bootstrap resampling.
 By creating 10,000 new sets of fold scores via sampling with replacement, we constructed 95\% confidence intervals (CIs) for the true mean macro-Dice score.
-The results, shown in Table \ref{tab:supp_bootstrap} and visualized in Figure \ref{fig:bootstrap_ci_forest}, reveal substantial overlap between the CIs for the top-performing models across both validation strategies.
-For instance, under the LOOCV protocol, the CI for SegFormer ([0.764, 0.869]) almost entirely contains the CIs for UNet, MedSAM, SAM, and DeepLabV3+.
-This overlap indicates that we cannot be statistically confident that any one of these models is genuinely superior to the others.
+The results, shown in Table \ref{tab:supp_bootstrap} and visualized in Figure \ref{fig:bootstrap_ci_forest}, reveal a pattern of uncertainty.
+Under the LOOCV protocol, MedSAM's CI ([0.651, 0.734]) is non-overlapping with all other models, providing statistical evidence that it is the best-performing architecture.
+However, among models ranked 2nd through 5th, a chain of pairwise CI overlaps prevents confident fine-grained ranking: SegFormer ([0.517, 0.633]) overlaps with SAM ([0.466, 0.527]) and MedSAM+UNet ([0.431, 0.525]), both of which in turn overlap with UNet ([0.285, 0.470]).
+This pattern of overlapping confidence intervals indicates that, while MedSAM is statistically separable as the top performer, the ranking among the remaining competitive models is not statistically robust.

 Next, we performed a non-parametric rank comparison using the Friedman test and Nemenyi post-hoc test, visualized with Critical Difference plots in Figure \ref{fig:critical_analysis}.
 This analysis directly compares the models' rankings across all folds.
-While the high-variance LOOCV analysis shows some statistical separation, the more stable 3-Fold CV analysis is not statistically significant overall ($p=0.221$).
-Crucially, its CD plot connects all the top-tier models, providing strong evidence that they are statistically indistinguishable.
+Both the LOOCV ($p < 0.001$) and 3-Fold CV ($p=0.003$) analyses yield statistically significant Friedman tests, confirming that some rank differences exist across the full set of ten models.
+However, the large critical difference threshold in the 3-Fold analysis (CD $= 7.82$) means that the Nemenyi post-hoc test connects all top-tier models, providing strong evidence that they are statistically indistinguishable from one another despite the overall test significance.
+We note that with only three observations per model, the 3-Fold analysis has limited statistical power for distinguishing ten models; the LOOCV analysis---with nine observations per model---provides the more reliable basis for pairwise comparison.